Jbleezy/BO2-Reimagined/README.md

 ## Powerups
 * Grabbing time based powerups that are already active add to timer instead of resetting timer
+* An fx plays when a powerup drops if it is the last powerup of a cycle

 ### Nuke
 * Kills all zombies instantly